 What Next For Your Green Roofing Project?

 To discuss your living roof project call us on 0844 057 0359.
-We'd be glad to give advice and can supply everything you’ll need for your living roof including a root resistant membrane, your sedum and importantly your lightweight and organic green roof growing medium (IGV GmbH approved and accredited).
+We’d be glad to give advice and can supply everything you’ll need for your living roof including a root resistant membrane, your sedum and importantly your lightweight and organic green roof growing medium (IGV GmbH approved and accredited).
 Alternatively, get in touch via our secure form.